imsanika03/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](lab5sc1.png)

-The bug seems to be that when there is a semicolon, the text isnt recognized to be a link.
+The bug seems to be that when there is a space, the text isn't recognized as a link.

 [Repo Link to Second Test](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/22.md)